 Close the interview

 Before reaching the last question in the interview, you should give your respondents a sense of closure instead of stopping the conversation suddenly.
 You also provide them an opportunity to ask questions about your product.
-Afterward, let them know you appreciate their feedback and time, as well as give them whatever incentive you offered.
+Afterward, let them know you appreciate their feedback and time, as well as give them whatever incentive you offer.
 What’s more, remember to ask users whether they don’t mind meeting for a couple more sessions.
 If you’ve attracted their interest, they will gladly await the next version of your product and see how their words impacted its development.

 After the interview